Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 \section{Short carrier graphs}

-Throughout this section, we fix $k,\epsilon>0$ and assume that $M $ is a convex cocompact hyperbolic $3$-manifold such that \begin {enumerate} \item $\rank(\pi_1(M))\le k$ and $\inj(M)\ge\epsilon,$ \item every essential closed curve on $\partial CC(M)$ that is nullhomotopic in $M$ has length at least $\epsilon $. \end {enumerate} Whenever we introduce a new constant below, this constant depends (only) on $k,\epsilon$, unless otherwise specified.
+Fix $\epsilon>0$ and assume that \emph{$M $ is an $\epsilon$-thick complete hyperbolic $3$-manifold such that every essential closed curve on $\partial CC(M)$ that is nullhomotopic in $M$ has length at least $\epsilon $.} Recall from Theorem~\ref{chainsprop} that the assumption on $\partial CC(M)$ implies that any minimal length carrier graph for $M$ is $D$-relatively connected for some $D=D(\epsilon)$.

 Here is the main result of this section.